A Contextual Bandit Bake-off: Datasets

 \section{Datasets}

 This section gives some details on the cost-sensitive classification datasets considered in our study.

-\paragraph{Multiclass classification datasets.} We consider 525 multiclass datasets from the \url{openml.org} platform, including among others, medical, gene expression, text, sensory or synthetic data.
+\paragraph{Multiclass classification datasets.} We consider 516 multiclass datasets\footnote{We note that previous versions of this paper considered 525 such datasets, but we later discovered that 9 of them (ids $8, 189, 197, 209, 223, 227, 287, 294, 298$) were regression datasets poorly converted to multiclass, and decided to discard them.} from the \url{openml.org} platform, including among others, medical, gene expression, text, sensory or synthetic data.
 Table~\ref{table:data_multiclass} provides some statistics about these datasets.
 These also include the 8 classification datasets considered in~\citep{foster2018practical} from the UCI database.
 The full list of datasets is given below.

 \paragraph{Multilabel classification datasets.} We consider 5 multilabel datasets from the LibSVM website\footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multilabel.html}}, listed in Table~\ref{table:data_multilabel}.